 A long-ass rant inspired by a play about Turkish refugees that suddenly put life into perspective, again.

 Here is the thing.
 I am an immigrant.
-I remember, when I just got to the States, I did not relate to people around me, especially young people.
-I felt like they were made of cardboard.
-The things they talked about weren’t real.
-They didn’t talk about meaning of life or about their families, they talked about their favorite TV shows and baseball games, and I just felt crazy.
+I remember, when I just got to the States, I had a hard time connecting to people my age.
+I felt crazy and out of place.
+I felt as if everybody were made of cardboard, as if the easy material abundance somehow ate into people’s souls.
+The things my peers talked about weren’t real.
+They didn’t talk about meaning of life or about their families, they talked about their favorite TV shows and baseball games, and I just felt crazy grown-up.
 As if I was the only human in a world robbed of depth.

 I’ve been here a while.
 I have adjusted, and my life is good.
-I have adjusted relatively easily (minus my adventures with an abusive lad and the espionage saga) because I was raised in a big city, and I know how to speak the language of the ‘civilized,’ uhm, man.
+I was raised in a big city, and I know how to speak the language of the ‘civilized,’ uhm, man.
 I don’t think like a ‘civilized’ person, more like a peasant, but I know how to fake it.

 But when I look around at strangers, I see a lot of old children, and it blows my mind every time I allow myself to think about it too much.
 This land is a blessed place of physical comfort, and an emotional nightmare.
 Have you seen the eyes of an average middle-class suburban house-wife (or an average senator, for that matter)?
 There is nothing there.

 Speaking of comfort, it absolutely is a blessed place.
 I’ve lived in poor neighborhoods, both in Chicago and in New York (not the broken windows poor, but everybody is on welfare and occasional gunshots in the streets poor), and people still had more stuff than my friends’ families when I was growing up.